M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Periodic geodesics of the 3D M obius strip

 \section{Periodic geodesics of the 3D M\"obius strip}

-In this Appendix, further examples of periodic geodesics of the 3D M\"obius strip are shown and their structure is compared to the periodic orbits in the flat M\"obius billiard and conventional ring cavities.
+In this Appendix, additional examples of periodic geodesics of the 3D M\"obius strip are shown and their structure is compared to the periodic orbits in the flat M\"obius billiard and conventional ring cavities.

 Figure~\ref{fig:PerGeoSM} shows three typical examples.
-Some periodic geodesics are symmetric with respect to a rotation of $180^\circ$ around the symmetry axis $x = z = 0$ of the M\"obius strip, indicated as green dashed line in the configuration space plots, such as the ones in Figs.~\ref{fig:PerGeoSM}(a-d).
-These trajectories all pass through the point $Q = (\pi, 0)$ indicated as green dot in the $q$ space plots.
-Other orbits such as the one shown in Figs.~\ref{fig:PerGeoSM}(e, f) are not, and they become a distinct periodic geodesic under the symmetry rotation.
+Some periodic geodesics like those in Figs.~\ref{fig:PerGeoSM}(a-d) are symmetric with respect to a rotation of $180^\circ$ around the $x$-axis, which is the symmetry axis of the M\"obius strip and indicated as green dashed line in the configuration space plots.
+These trajectories all pass through the point $q = (\pi, 0)$ indicated as green dot in the $q$ space plots.
+Other orbits such as the one shown in Figs.~\ref{fig:PerGeoSM}(e, f) are not, and they transform to a distinct periodic geodesic under the symmetry rotation by 180$^{\circ}$.

 The periodic geodesics are labeled by indices $(n_t, n_l)$ and a symbolic code, where $n_t$ is the number of vertices at the boundary and $n_l$ is the number of revolutions around the M\"obius strip.
-The symbolic code consists of $n_t$ letters \textit{o} (\textit{s}) which designate trajectory segments that connect vertices with a different (the same) sign of $q_2$.
-This means that the segment appears to connect \textit{o}pposite boundaries (the \textit{s}ame boundary), though the notion of "same" and "opposite" side only makes sense from a local perspective given that the M\"obius strip actually has only one boundary\footnote{The labels are not unambiguous since several distinct periodic geodesics with the same indices and code can exist.}.
-The $(11, 1, o^{11})$ orbit in Figs.~\ref{fig:geodesique}(a, b), for example, has a zig-zag structure where all segments connect opposite sides, whereas the $(5, 1, s^2os^2)$ orbit in Figs.~\ref{fig:geodesique}(c, d) starts with two segments connecting the same side, followed by a segment connecting to the opposite side after half a roundtrip followed by two segments connecting the same side again.
+The symbolic code consists of $n_t$ letters that connect vertices with a different or same sign of $q_2$, i.e., reflection points on Opposite boundaries or the Same boundary, though the notion of ``same'' and ``opposite'' side only makes sense from a local perspective given that the M\"obius strip actually has only one boundary\footnote{The labels are not unambiguous since several distinct periodic geodesics with the same indices and code can exist.}.
+The $(11, 1, o^{11})$ orbit in Figs.~2(c, e) of the main text, for example, has a zig-zag structure where all segments connect opposite sides, whereas the $(5, 1, s^2os^2)$ orbit in Figs.~2(d, f) of the main text starts with two segments connecting the same side, followed by a segment connecting to the opposite side after half a round trip followed by two segments connecting the same side again.

 The existence of specific periodic geodesics depends on the aspect ratio $W/R$.
 For example, the $(5, 1, so^3s)$ geodesic in Figs.~\ref{fig:PerGeoSM}(e, f) does not exist for smaller aspect ratios such as $W/R = 0.3$.
 As the aspect ratio is decreased and the strip becomes narrower, the segment connecting vertices $1$ and $2$ eventually touches the lower boundary $q_2 = -W/2$ and the geodesic hence ceases to exist.
 In contrast, the periodic orbits of the flat M\"obius billiard exist independently of its aspect ratio.